FACT-Finder-Web-Components/documentation/markdown/3.x/en/documentation/utils.md

 * request/response modification.

-For that purpose we build this library to support you when you roll your own proxy or want to route the traffic through your current Java based soulution.
+For that purpose we build this library to support you when you roll your own proxy or want to route the traffic through your current Java based solution.

-We have split this functions into 2 librarys:
+We have split this function into two libraries:

 ### java-proxy-utils
 Check it out on [GitHub](https://github.com/FACT-Finder-Web-Components/java-proxy-utils)